rook/rook/Documentation/monitoring.md

 # Monitoring

-Each Rook cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).
+Each Ceph cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).
 To enable monitoring of Rook in your Kubernetes cluster, you can follow the steps below.

 Note that these steps work only for Kubernetes 1.7.x or higher.
 For Kubernetes 1.6.x or older, refer to the Rook 0.5.0 [documentation](https://github.com/rook/rook/blob/release-0.5/Documentation/monitoring.md) and use these [manifest files](https://github.com/rook/rook/tree/release-0.5/cluster/examples/kubernetes/monitoring).